3.2: Interviewing

 The tornado story example comes from a breaking news situation, but most media interviews are not conducted during breaking news.

-In more standard interview settings, the interviewer should make sure both the interview subject and interviewer are physically comfortable if possible.
+In more standard interview settings, the interviewer should make sure both the interviewee and interviewer are physically comfortable if possible.
 Comfortable people are more likely to have a fruitful conversation.
 It is almost always best to interview only one person at a time.
 Establishing a rapport and keeping an interview focused on the topics the interviewer needs to discuss in the order in which they need to address them is much more manageable in one-on-one settings.

-Conducting interviews is more art than science because no two interview subjects are the same, and the context for different interviews can drastically shape the scope and tone.
 Interviewers have to be aware of the intellectual and emotional state of the person they are interviewing.
 Interviewers should connect on both intellectual and emotional levels with interview subjects.
 This is not to say that the connections should be deep.
 Appearing as though the interviewer is trying to become friends with an interview subject can be off-putting, annoying, or even creepy.

-But that being said, professional interactions can be engaging on both intellectual and emotional levels if the interviewer is present, attentive, thoughtful, and reasonably caring depending on the circumstances of the interview.
+That being said, professional interactions can be engaging on both intellectual and emotional levels if the interviewer is present, attentive, thoughtful, and reasonably caring depending on the circumstances of the interview.

 Regarding bias and contentious topics

-One of the best approaches to interviewing is to keep returning to the Who, What, When, Where, Why, and How of the story or topic and to cover all of those areas from the perspective of each person you interview.
-This helps corroborate the facts of the story and also offers perspective on the "Why" and "How" of the bigger picture.
+One of the best approaches to interviewing is to return to the Who, What, When, Where, Why, and How of the core story before and after each interview.
+This will help the interviewer to keep their biases out of the conversation, and it will make sure subsequent interviews are conducted with the most up-to-date information in mind.

-The challenge for the interviewer is to keep a balance between being honest about your own values and convictions when interacting with interview subjects without putting your thoughts and opinions at the forefront.
-If an interviewee is not asking for the interviewer's opinion, it is not necessary to share.
-If an interviewee does ask, be honest but not overbearing.
+When it comes to avoiding bias in interviewing, the challenge for the interviewer is to keep a balance between being honest about your values and convictions without putting your thoughts and opinions at the forefront.

-If you plan to address contentious topics with an interview subject, save those questions for the end of the interview.
-This gives you a chance to establish a rapport and gives you the best chance of getting an honest response with an individual, even if they may have something to hide.
-Deciding how much to push a reticent interviewee about a controversial topic or behavior on their part is best handled on a case-by-case basis.
+To reiterate, if you plan to address contentious topics with an interview subject, save those questions for the end of the interview.
+This gives you a chance to establish a rapport and gives you the best chance of getting an honest response from an individual, even if they may have something to hide.